 If you use the Internet, chances are you know about Google (if not, get out from under your rock!).
-From their search engine giant status to their release of their Android operating system for Smart Phones, Google has invested much into today’s technology.
-Add in their online Office suite, affectionately known as “Google Docs”, their extremely popular email service, their excellent calendar product, and their up and coming Chrome browser, and it becomes easy to see that Google impacts a vast number of computer users today.
+From its search engine giant status to the release of its Android operating system for smartphones, Google has invested much into today’s technology.
+Add in their online Office suite, affectionately known as “Google Docs”, their extremely popular email service, their excellent calendar product, and their up-and-coming Chrome browser, and it becomes easy to see that Google impacts a vast number of computer users today.

-When people look at Chrome OS, they’re going to be like, ‘It’s just a browser, there’s nothing exciting here.’
+When people look at Chrome OS, they’re going to be like, ‘It’s just a browser, nothing is exciting here.’
 Exactly.
-It’s just a browser, there’s nothing exciting here — that’s the point…
+It’s just a browser, nothing is exciting here — that’s the point…

-After all, since the “action”, so to say, is taking place on the cloud, there does not need to be anything on the local computer besides what it takes to load the browser.
+After all, since the “action”, so to speak, is taking place on the cloud, there does not need to be anything on the local computer besides what it takes to load the browser.
 What you get in return is low computing requirements that make for a very efficient computing experience – read that as potentially very economic.
-And it is a system that, being comprised of the less number of “moving” parts, is easy to keep automatically updated.
+It is a system that, being comprised of the less number of “moving” parts, is easy to keep automatically updated.